mrkev/blog/src/2022/yip.md

 ---
 ```

-The `created` variable overrides the creation date rendered at the bottom of the post— I want it to be the date when the soundcloud track I shared was posted.
+The `created` variable overrides the creation date rendered at the bottom of the post.
+In this case, I don't want it to be the timestamp when the post was created.
+I want it to be the timestamp when the track was posted to Soundcloud.

-The `link` variable is interesting— something I thought up.
-Judging by the way I write online today, mostly in Twitter, Youtube, and other forums with comments, I can only assume a lot of my posts will be conversationalist, as a reply to content or to share content. `link` encodes this.
-It not only creates the embed at the top of the blog post automatically, it also represents that that post is meant and a response to whatever is linked to.
+The `link` variable is something I thought up.
+Judging by the way I write online today, mostly in Twitter, Youtube, and other forums with comments, I can only assume a lot of my posts will be replies and shares. `link` encodes this.
+It's meant to signify that this post relates to the content at another URL.
+In this case it's a Soundcloud track, which it knows to render as an embed at the top of the blog post.

-I think this is valuable as compared to just embedding content inline in the blog post body.
-I can see the possibility of more descriptive page structure and styling, but also for richer index pages.
+I think this is more valuable than just embedding content inline in the blog post body both semantically and visually.
+Semantically I can see the possiblity of richer index pages that leverage this information.
+Currently this blog doesn't, but perhaps in some future it will.
+Within the post itself, you can also keep a different, consistent style that differentiates a reply/share from an embed.
+Again, currently this blog's simple styling doesn't, but perhaps in some future it will.

 ## 3. JSX templating

+Speaking of styling and rendering though, it's worth writing about templates.
 As of the writing of this post, the template for blog posts looks like this:

 ```jsx
 // post.jsx